Is PRP a Permanent Solution? Setting Realistic Expectations for Patients

 • Activity level and lifestyle after the injection

 Some patients report relief lasting several months to a year, while others may require multiple sessions over time.
-For example, patients with early-stage knee osteoarthritis may respond well to a single PRP injection, while chronic tendon injuries might need repeat treatment to maintain effect.
+For example, patients with early-stage knee osteoarthritis may respond well to a single PRP injection.
+Chronic tendon injuries, by contrast, might need repeat treatment to maintain the effect.

 Is PRP Therapy Effective Long-Term?

-While PRP has shown promising results in many studies, especially when used early in the disease or injury process, long-term effectiveness still varies.
-For conditions like rotator cuff tendonitis, tennis elbow, and knee arthritis, PRP can offer an alternative to surgery or prolonged medication use, but its outcomes depend heavily on the individual.
+PRP has shown promising results in many studies, especially when used early in the disease or injury process.
+Even so, long-term effectiveness still varies.
+For conditions like rotator cuff tendonitis, tennis elbow, and knee arthritis, PRP can offer an alternative to surgery or prolonged medication use.
+Its outcomes still depend heavily on the individual.

 Importantly, PRP does not halt ageing or prevent future injuries.
 It supports the healing of current tissue—but maintaining those results requires ongoing care and adjustments.